 He has served on several key national/international committees, including the American Society of Clinical Oncology and World Sarcoma Network.
-A/Prof Jayesh completed his Medical Oncology training in Melbourne in 2002.
+Prof. Jayesh completed his Medical Oncology training in Melbourne in 2002.
 He completed a translational research fellowship in sarcoma at the Dana-Farber Cancer Institute/Harvard Medical School in Boston, USA.

 A/Prof David Gyorki is a specialist surgical oncologist at the Peter MacCallum Cancer Centre and Austin Hospital with a particular interest in the management of patients with soft tissue sarcoma and melanoma.
 A/Prof Gyorki is an active member of the Transatlantic and Australasian Retroperitoneal Sarcoma Working Group and is actively involved in a large registry of patients with this cancer to better understand the disease and the best way to optimise treatment.